H.R. 5543: Baltic Security Assessment Act of 2025

 NATO planners and allied governments

-Anyone tracking public accountability in national security
+Anyone tracking national-security accountability

 Who is affected by H.R.
 5543?